PHERAstar FSX

 In addition, compound autofluorescence and light scattering may cause artifacts.
 Hence, it is usually recommended to quantify the fluorescence background of a well prior to the addition of the fluorescent dye and subtract it from the calculation.
 As autofluorescence is typically less pronounced at higher wavelengths, the adoption of red dyes such as BODIPY TMR or Cy5 dyes can be used to minimize background noise.
 6, 7

 The FP binding assay can be employed to analyze molecular interaction or dissociation events in protein-ligand or peptide-protein interactions, protein-DNA interactions, as well as prefibrillar protein aggregation.
+In addition, it can also be used to identify interfering compounds and non-specific inhibitors.

 In the 90s, FP was adopted in the drug screening environment to facilitate the drug discovery process.
 Nowadays, it is routinely used in screening facilities, due to its homogeneous, fast, and quantitative format.
 Since FP is often linearly proportional to the percent of bound/free tracer, it is frequently employed to determine IC50 values of drug candidates.